Ganesh-Patel/Team-Meesho-M/README.md

 - **CSS**: The styling and layout of the clone are defined using CSS, including advanced techniques such as flexbox, grid, and animations to achieve a visually appealing and responsive design.

-## How to Use:

-1. **Clone the Repository**: Start by cloning this repository to your local machine using Git: